mhegazy/dnx5withng2/README.md

 add so that Startup.cs | Configure() can use app.UseStaticFiles(); in lieu of app.Run(async (context) => { });

 \- all examples made use of a typescript compiler tsconfig.json file with "outDir": "wwwroot/app" entry to cause $(SolutionDir)app\*.ts output to be placed in $(SolutionDir)wwwroot\app folder.
-Using the default system.js configuration it expects to load your components from /app folder path so to use a different target you'd have to figure out how to modify the default configuration settings.
+Using the default system.js module loader configuration it expects to load your components source path from /app folder path.
+If you need to use something other than that convention start with https://github.com/systemjs/systemjs/blob/master/docs/config-api.md for details on how to modify the default configuration settings.

 \- while the ide intellisense suggests that placing // and /* */ comments in your gulpfile.js, package.json, project.json, tsconfig.json is supported
 you'll find that it is not and generates build output window errors and results